PRP Joint Injections

 The answer to this is simple.
 PRP does not “mask” your pain and other symptoms like pain medication.
 If PRP has helped you, you will notice a difference in your overall pain level and function.
-Many patients will see an increase in overall pain levels initially, but as the healing process occurs, symptoms are expected to resolve gradually over the course of 4 to 6 weeks on average.
+Many patients will see an increase in overall pain levels initially.
+Still, as the healing process occurs, symptoms are expected to resolve gradually over the course of four to six weeks on average.
 Much depends on the patient’s overall level of health, age, diet, and activity levels.
 For some patients, repeat treatments may be needed.

 How long does the PRP effect last?

 This is different for everyone.
-Much depends on the underlying disease process and whether there have been a recurrent injury to the affected area.
+Much depends on the underlying disease process and whether there has been a recurrent injury to the affected area.
 It is impossible to predict if and when further treatments will be needed for a specific condition.
-In some cases, patients do come back months or years later for repeat PRP injections.
+In some cases, patients return months or years later for repeat PRP injections.

 What are possible side effects?

-As with any type of injection, there is a small risk of infection, injury to blood vessels and risk of bleeding.
-There is a small risk of injury to a tendon or ligament when injected.
+As with any type of injection, there is a small risk of infection, injury to blood vessels, and risk of bleeding.
+When injected, there is a small risk of injury to a tendon or ligament.
 While not truly considered a side effect, many patients will experience increased pain or discomfort for a temporary period following the treatment.
-If you have been ill or running fever, it is advisable to discuss this with the physician before considering this type of treatment.
+If you have been ill or running a fever, it is advisable to discuss this with the physician before considering this type of treatment.

 What can I do after having PRP?

 It is recommended that you drink plenty of fluids following your treatment.
-Your physician will advise you to limit strenuous activity such as working-out for a certain period.
-You should also avoid the use of anti-inflammatory medications (Ex: Advil, Motrin, Aleve, etc.) for at least 4 weeks- these medications inhibit the body’s ability to heal.
+Your physician will advise you to limit strenuous activity such as working out for a certain period.
+You should also avoid using anti-inflammatory medications (Ex: Advil, Motrin, Aleve, etc.) for at least four weeks- these medications inhibit the body’s ability to heal.